yafshar/kim_commands/kim_commands.rst

     [0.5, 0.0, 0.5],
     [0.0, 0.5, 0.5]]

-in an array of values, where we can do as below:
+To set these coordinates in an array of values, we can do as below:

 .. parsed-literal::